vahidghahremany/About-Me/README.md

 # Hi, I'm Vahid Ghahremani 👋

-### Front-End Web Developer | Python Enthusiast
+### Front-End Web Developer | Vue.js

 ---

-I'm a passionate front-end web developer with a strong foundation in creating dynamic and responsive web applications.
-My journey in web development is driven by a love for clean, efficient code and intuitive user experiences.
+I am a programmer specializing in JavaScript, with a strong focus on creating engaging and responsive visual elements using JavaScript and its core libraries .
+My main expertise lies in writing clean, optimized code, turning ideas into digital realities, and building functional user experiences .
+In addition to programming, I also have experience in user interface (UI) design, which complements my technical skills .
+This website—developed entirely with Vue.js and without relying on any external frameworks or libraries for UI or animations—offers a closer look at my work and approach .
+My goal is to craft seamless, responsive user experiences through elegant design and efficient, professional code

 ### 🛠️ Tech Stack

-- Languages: HTML, CSS, JavaScript, Python
+- Languages: HTML, CSS, JavaScript
-- Frameworks & Libraries: Bootstrap, Tailwind CSS
+- Frameworks & Libraries: Vue.js ,Tailwind CSS ,Bootstrap
 - Preprocessors: Less, Sass
 - Design Tools: Figma, Photoshop, Illustrator
-- Currently Learning: Django

 ### 🌱 About Me